sdondley/sdondley.github.io/_notes/Digital Gardening.md

 ## Everything old is new again

 But "digital gardens" are a move back toward setting up a full-blown website.
 Why?
-I have a few ideas:
+I have a few speculative theories:

 * **It helps you stand out.** Any schmo can get a Twitter or Facebook account.
 But not everyone has their own website, which still carries some cachet.